 Once you have identified your perfect patient, then you can see if your website is designed to target them.
 Does your chiropractic website reflect how you can solve their specific problems and ease their concerns about working with a new chiropractor?
 If not, then it’s time to get a redesign focusing on them.
 Your website is an opportunity to build rapport and create a moment where prospective patients feel like “this chiropractor ‘gets’ me.”
 Remember, your website isn’t for you but should be designed for the types of patients you hope to attract.

 Increased competition, new design trends, and changes in user behavior underscore the importance of having an up-to-date chiropractic website design.
-If it’s been 5 years since your last website update, it’s time to bring it into 2018.
+If it’s been 4 years or more since your last website update, it’s time to bring it up to speed.
 Don’t let your website hold you back from achieving your new patient goals.
 Make it a cornerstone strategy in how to achieve those goals.